ecrc/exageostatR/InstallationGuide.md

-# Exageostat-R Installation Guide
+# ExaGeoStatR Installation Guide

 ---
-This is an installation guide for Exageostat-R (an R package for Exageostat) .
-This guide serves as an overview of the dependencies needed by the project, how to install them , and install Exageostat itself.
+This is an installation guide for ExaGeoStatR (an R package for ExaGeoStat software).
+This guide serves as an overview of the software dependencies the project requires, how to install them, and how to eventually install ExaGeoStat itself.

-ExageostatR is supported and tested on MacOS and Linux.
+ExaGeoStatR is supported and tested on MacOS and Linux OS.

-## Dependencies
+## Software Dependencies

 ----
-Exageostat-R depends on the following software:
+ExaGeoStatR depends on the following software libraries:

 - **GSL** (GNU Scientific Library): A numerical library that provides mathematical routines
-- **NLOPT** : Non-Linear Optimization Library
+- **NLOPT** : Non-Linear optimization library
 - **hwloc** : Library for abstraction of hierarchical topology in modern architectures
-- **StarPu** : Dynamic Runtime System for Task-based Programming on several architectures
+- **StarPU** : Dynamic runtime system for task-based programming models on several architectures
-- **HiCMA** : Low Rank Matrix Computation Library
+- **HiCMA** : Hierarchical computations on manycore architectures library
-- **Chameleon** : Dense Linear Algebra Library
+- **Chameleon** : A dense linear algebra software for heterogeneous architectures
-- **Stars-H** :High Performance Low Rank Matrix Approximation Library
+- **Stars-H** : Testing accuracy, reliability and scalability of hierarchical computations software

 ## Direct Installation

 ----
-Exageostat-R can be downloaded directly as an R-package on MacOS or Linux using the following R commands
+ExaGeoStatR can be downloaded directly as an R-package on MacOS or Linux using the following R commands
 ```r
 install.packages("devtools")
 library("devtools")